dosanity/Credit_Risk_Analysis/README.md

 avg / total       0.99      0.57      0.72      0.72      0.64      0.40     17205
 ```

 The SMOTEENN model accurately predicts credit risk 64.5% of the time.
 Additionally, the precision of the model for high risk is 0.01 and low risk is 1.00.
-In other words, when it predicts that a client is high risk, it is correct 1% and when it predicts that a client is low risk, it is correct 100% of the time.
+In other words, when it predicts that a client is high risk, it is correct 1% of the time and when it predicts that a client is low risk, it is correct 100% of the time.
 The recall in our model 0.72 for high risk and 0.57 for low risk.
 This means that it correctly identifies 72% of all high risk and 57% for all low risk.

 ### Ensemble Learners